 - Your hypotheses may not be the right questions

-- Your hunches about the direction of the findings is off and you need to rethink your approach to the research
+- Your hunches about the direction of the findings are off and you need to rethink your approach to the research

 - You are realizing that one factor in your research is much more important than you realized and may need deeper research